|CALCULUS IN SEVERAL VARIABLES||FMA435|

 be able to account for the contents of some central definitions, theorems and proofs.

 in the context of problem solving be able to integrate concepts from different parts of the course.

-be able to demonstrate an ability to construct and analyse some simple mathematical models in calculus in several variables.
+be able to show capability to construct and analyse some simple mathematical models in calculus in several variables.

-be able to demonstrate an ability to explain mathematical reasoning in a structured and logically clear way.
+be able to show capability to explain mathematical reasoning in a structured and logically clear way.

 have a basic ability to use Maple for visualisation and formula manipulation, and be aware of its possibilities and limitations.